MariaJoaoMiraPaulo/productFinder/README.md

   - Maintain filter state after page refreshes
 - Add filter combination logic (AND/OR)
 - Implement more advanced filtering operators
+- Use a ui library for Table (instead of raw html) with preset styling
 - Create comprehensive test suite

 ## Dependencies: